 Below: 1st photo - The seed capsule after the seeds have dropped and one seed.
 2nd photo - The dried seed capsule, note the lace-like texture of the inside.

 Below: Historical Garden Photo - Wild Cucumber flowers on Aug.
 17, 1952.
 Photo from a Kodachrome by Garden Curator Martha Crone.
 Photo courtesy Minnesota Historical Society, Martha Crone Collection.

 Notes: Wild Cucumber is indigenous to the Garden but now an ex-resident.
-Eloise Butler noted its presence on May 25, 1907.
-It was listed on Martha Crone's 1951 Garden census but absent by the time of the 1986 census.
+Eloise Butler noted its presence on May 25, 1907 and planted seedlings in 1916.
+It was listed on Martha Crone's 1951 Garden census - she had also planted it in 1947 - but absent by the time of the 1986 census.
 Wild Cucumber is found throughout most of North America except for the far north Canadian Provinces and a few states in SE U.S. along with California and Nevada.
 In Minnesota is has been found throughout the state with the most absences (18 counties) in the western half.
 Wild Cucumber and Bur Cucumber (mentioned above) are the only two representatives of the Cucurbitaceae family found in Minnesota.
 There are no literature references as to the use of the plant for either food or medicinal uses.